Thursday

 Feb162024

-Come visit me tomorrow at the Shirt Factory!
+Come visit me Saturday March 1 2025 at the Shirt Factory!

-Tomorrow I will be at the Shirt Factory from 10AM to 5 PM to participate in the first annual Book Fair for local authors, sponsored by the Black Walnut Book Store on the main floor of the Shirt Factory on Lawrence and Copper Streets in downtown Glens Falls.
+I will be at the Shirt Factory from 10AM to 5 PM to participate in the second annual Book Fair for local authors, sponsored by the Black Walnut Book Store on the main floor of the Shirt Factory on Lawrence and Copper Streets in downtown Glens Falls.
 I will be selling all four of my books an a couple DVDs of Seneca Ray Stoddard's travelogues.
 Be there!

 Tuesday